tombensve/MarkdownDoc/Library/docs/MarkdownDoc-Library.md

     Doc document = new Doc();
     Properties parserOptions = new Properties();
     parser.parse(document, parseFile, parserOptions);

 #### se.natusoft.doc.markdown.parser.JavadocParser

-This parser parses java source files and extracts class and method declarations and javadoc comment blocks. it produces a document model looking like this (in markdown format):
+This parser parses java source files (should also handle groovy source files) and extracts class and method declarations and javadoc comment blocks.
+It produces a document model looking like this (in markdown format):

     public _class/interface_ __class-name__ extends something [package] {
     > class javadoc